robcast/digilib/doc/src/site/markdown/digilib-config.md

 <parameter name="iiif-slash-replacement" value="!" />
 ```

-The character that replaces a slash in IIIF requests.
+The character that replaces a slash in the identifier of IIIF requests.

 ### Threading options